aci-ref/facilitation_leading_practices/activities/02-outreach.md

 feedback and incorporate it in future outreach efforts, both in the planning of future events as well as in the content of the event.
-Furthermore, this information is valuable to exchange with others that share in the outreach efforts, so that the lessons learned by one individual are not lost and can be used as a learning experience for multiple people.
+Furthermore, this information is valuable to exchange with others that share in the outreach efforts, so the lessons learned by one individual are not lost and can be used as a learning experience for multiple people.